- Chair, Shawn Newsam, University of California, Merced, USA

 Cyrus Shahabi, University of Southern California, USA

 Cyrus Shahabi is a Professor of Computer Science, Electrical and Computer Engineering and Spatial Sciences; Helen N. and Emmett H. Jones Professor of Engineering; the chair of the Computer Science Department; and the director of the Integrated Media Systems Center (IMSC) at USC’s Viterbi School of Engineering.
 He was co-founder of two USC spin-offs, Geosemble Technologies and Tallygo, which both were acquired, in July 2012 and March 2019, respectively.
 He received his B.S. in Computer Engineering from Sharif University of Technology in 1989 and then his M.S. and Ph.D.
 Degrees in Computer Science from the University of Southern California in May 1993 and August 1996, respectively.
 He authored two books and more than three hundred research papers in the areas of databases, GIS and multimedia with more than 14 US Patents.
 Dr. Shahabi was an Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS) from 2004 to 2009, IEEE Transactions on Knowledge and Data Engineering (TKDE) from 2010-2013 and VLDB Journal from 2009-2015.
 He is currently on the editorial board of the ACM Transactions on Spatial Algorithms and Systems (TSAS) and ACM Computers in Entertainment.
 He chaired the nomination committee of ACM SIGSPATIAL for the 2011-2014 terms.
 Dr. Shahabi is a fellow of IEEE, and a recipient of the 2003 U.S. Presidential Early Career Awards for Scientists and Engineers (PECASE).
-For more details, see https://infolab.usc.edu/Shahabi/.
+For more details, please visit: https://infolab.usc.edu/Shahabi/.

 Egemen Tanin, University of Melbourne, Australia